senacor/Trader.AI/README.md

 * [PyDev](http://www.pydev.org/) (based on Eclipse)

 In your IDE you may have to select the correct Python environment.
 Mostly the IDEs can detect the correct environment automatically.
-To check and - if needed - reconfigure this do as follows:
+To check and - if needed - select the correct Python installation directory or the *virtual_env* directory inside your repository do as follows:
-* PyCharm: Visit "Preferences" > "Project: Traider.AI" > "Project Interpreter" and check if the right environment is selected.
-If not, select the gear symbol in the upper right, click "Add Local" and select the `virtual_env` directory inside your repository.
+* **PyCharm**: Visit "Preferences" > "Project: Traider.AI" > "Project Interpreter" and check if the correct environment is selected.
+If not, select the gear symbol in the upper right
-* PyDev: \# TODO
+* **PyDev**: Visit "Window" > "Preferences" > "PyDev" > "Interpreters" > "Python Interpreter" and check if the correct environment is selected.
+If not, select "New..."

 ### Overview Of This Repository
 This repository contains a number of packages and files.
 Following a short overview: